mahiraj7/AI-ENTERPRISE-KNOWLEDGE-ASSISTANT/README.md

 }
 ```

-The final API response includes the relevant source pages.
+The API returns the answer together with the relevant source pages.

 Example: